 Browse artifacts in King Nikola’s Palace, located on the waterfront.
 Walk the waterfront promenade.
 Visit the baroque Church of St. Nicholas.
 There’s a lot to do in Bar!

-So there you have it: my list of 25 exciting things to do in Montenegro, one of the most beautiful countries we have visited so far.
-Have you been?
-Share your most favorite Montenegro experience in the comments below!
+So there you have it: my list of the most exciting things to do in Montenegro, one of the most beautiful countries we have visited so far.

 OTHER FUN DESTINATIONS IN EUROPE

 Slovenia: 10 Fun Things to Do in Lake Bled, Slovenia